Pretrial Diversion Program

-How Does the Pretrial Intervention Program Work?
+How Does the Pretrial Intervention Program in West Palm Beach Work?

 The State of Florida administers the Pretrial Intervention Program through the Department of Corrections.
 Eligible participants must agree to the terms of the program to proceed.
 Participants are then supervised in a method similar to probation.
 At the end of the supervision period, the felony charge is dismissed assuming the offender did not violate any terms of the agreement.

 These agreements are sometimes tailored to the offender’s needs, depending on the alleged crime.
 Some conditions alleged offenders may be subjected to under a PTI agreement include:

 - Required payment of supervision fees

 - Required participation in counseling or treatment, if deemed necessary

 Advantages of Entering a Pretrial Intervention Program in West Palm Beach

 Many who are eligible choose to proceed with a pretrial intervention program in West Palm Beach in order to enjoy advantages that are not available to other alleged felony offenders.
 Some benefits include: